Master's of Science in Recording Arts Degree emphasis in Media Forensics

 Three (3) Letters of Recommendation

-- Students are required to submit a typed resume as it relates to the field of forensic science.
+- Students are required to submit a resume as it relates to the field of forensic science.
 The resume must include educational background, work experience, and relevant skills.
 Students are also welcome to include any published works, scholarly/creative work, exhibitions, awards, or other relevant achievements.

 - The resume should be chronological, beginning with educational background, and progressing to employment history.
 Please refrain from “functional” resumes, or those that simply summarize qualities or competencies.